 This diagram shows the top level of the

 nrhdlSSBDecodingCore model.
-The input data is 4 OFDM symbols for the synchronization signal block (SSB), with the data scaled within the range +/-1.
+The input data is 4 OFDM symbols for the synchronization signal block (SSB), with the values scaled within the range +/-1.
 The model starts processing when all of the SSB data has been input to the model and startProcessing is asserted.
-The startProcessing signal indicates when all of the SSB data has been written, the NCellID and Lmax inputs are valid, and processing of the SSB can begin.
+The startProcessing signal also indicates that the NCellID and Lmax inputs are valid.

-The pbch processing subsystem performs DMRS search, channel estimation and equalization, and QPSK demodulation and descrambling.
+The PBCH processing subsystem performs DMRS search, channel estimation and equalization, and QPSK demodulation and descrambling.
 Incoming data is stored in a RAM buffer where it is held until startProcessing is asserted, indicating that all required information is available to start the DMRS search process.
 The DMRS search reads the DMRS symbols from the RAM and correlates with the 8 possible DMRS sequences, selecting the strongest correlation value to determine ibar_SSB.
 Once the DMRS search has been completed ibar_SSB is used to generate the reference DMRS required for channel estimation.
-The reference DMRS passed to the channel est + eq subsystem along with the received PBCH symbols and associated DMRS.
+The reference DMRS is passed to the channel est + eq subsystem along with the received PBCH symbols and associated DMRS.
 This is used to drive the

 The channel est + eq subsystem performs channel estimation using the received data and the reference DMRS.
-The channel estimate performs linear interpolation between DMRS locations within an OFDM symbol, but does not perform averaging between symbols in case of any residual carrier frequency offset.
-Phase equalization of the PBCH symbols is then performed, before QPSK demodulation and descrambling, using the descrambling shift index and NCellID inputs to seed the scrambler.
+The channel estimate applies linear interpolation between DMRS locations within an OFDM symbol, but does not average across time in case of any residual carrier frequency offset.
+Phase equalization of the PBCH symbols is then performed, followed by QPSK demodulation and descrambling, using the descrambling shift index and NCellID inputs to seed the scrambler.
 Subsequent processing performs rate recovery, polar decoding, and CRC decoding of the descrambled data.
 The

 Polar Rate Recover subsystem includes signal scaling and wordlength reduction to prepare the data for polar decoding.
 The scaled, rate-recovered soft bits are then passed to the NR Polar Decoder block, which also performs CRC decoding.
 The err output port from the NR Polar Decoder block indicates if decoding was successful or encountered any errors.